Income Tax Certificate Online

 Did You Know?

 • Caste and Sub-Caste (OBC/SC/ST): If applying under a reserved category (OBC, SC, or ST), you need to provide caste details along with a supporting caste certificate issued by a competent authority.
-This is crucial for availing tax exemptions, scholarships, and social welfare benefits provided to certain communities.
+However, caste information is not required to issue a basic income certificate, unless it is linked to a specific scheme.

 • Income Details: Your income must be supported by credible financial documents.
-This ensures proper taxation and eligibility for tax exemptions or subsidies.
 Acceptable income proofs include:

 Can ITR be a Proof of Income?

-• The deposited amount exceeds Rs 1 crore in one or more current.
+• The deposited amount exceeds ₹1 crore in one or more current accounts.

-• Incurred expenditure exceeds Rs 2 lakh for travel to a foreign country.
+• Incurred expenditure exceeds ₹2 lakh for travel to a foreign country.

-• You have incurred expenditure of amount or aggregate of the amount exceeding Rs 1 lakh on the electricity consumption.
+• You have incurred expenditure of an amount or an aggregate of the amount exceeding ₹1 lakh on the electricity consumption.

 There are many benefits you get when you file for ITR: